Tech & Engineering

 The M177 uses high-pressure direct injection with piezoelectric injectors rather than conventional solenoid units.
 The distinction is meaningful: piezo injectors respond to electrical signals in microseconds, operating significantly faster than solenoid-type injectors.
 That speed enables multiple injection events within a single combustion cycle.

 Power and torque optimisation.
 The ability to tailor injection strategy to load and rpm means the engine can be mapped for maximum output when demanded, without sacrificing part-throttle refinement.
+For more on how tuning interacts with direct injection systems, see our piece on direct injection tuning.

 Cylinder Deactivation